Google has the cleanest cloud. Now it’s helping other companies go green

 If big companies trust Google as a sustainability partner, it will be in part because it’s figured out how to earn their trust, period.
 Google entered the cloud computing business in 2008 with a service called Google App Engine.
 But for all its expertise at deploying advanced technology at scale, it had a lot of learning to do.
 By creating AWS, Amazon had already jumpstarted the cloud-services category and gained a formidable head start.
 Azure benefited from Microsoft’s decades of experience as a technology provider to companies of all sizes.
 Google—which had prospered by building products that consumers loved and monetizing them through advertising—had no such built-in advantages.

 And for years, it struggled with a perception that it wasn’t serious enough about the needs of enterprise customers.
 Kurian rattles off stats to argue that this has changed.
 “If you look at the 10 largest companies in the world in retail, in media, in software and services, we work with eight of the 10,” he says.
-“In manufacturing, we work with seven of the t10.
+“In manufacturing, we work with seven of the 10.
 In capital markets, we work with seven of the 10.
 These are not just digital-native companies that were born in the cloud, of which we have many, but also more traditional companies that normally would have been anxious about working with a new technology provider.”

 Kurian has bolstered Google Cloud’s ability to serve specific business sectors through hires such as former SAP executive Lori Mitchell-Keller, who joined in May 2020 as VP of industry solutions.
 She says that the organization has gotten good at “developing the strategy and the narrative about how we’re going to attack [an] industry.
 And that goes all the way from the strategy documents down to what actual solutions we are going to build.
 Our organization works very closely with both the infrastructure teams and the AI/[machine learning] and engineering teams to say: ‘These are the things that are the biggest business problems, and these are the solutions that we need to solve them.'”